CONTACT

 2019 Parallel Performance Space, Solo Performance, Brooklyn, New York

-2019 Parsons School for Design, In The Historical Present: Trumpet Performance, New York, NY
+2019 The New School, In The Historical Present: Trumpet Performance, New York, NY

 2019 The Old Stone House, No More Water: Duo Exhibition w/ Tahir Carl Karmali, Brooklyn, NY